kevinyamauchi/kevinyamauchi.github.io/_pages/about.md

   - /about.html
 ---

 Currently, I am a postdoctoral researcher, co-advised by Silvia Arber and Flavio Donato at the Biozentrum.
-I am writing software for real time pose estimation in support of the labs goal of understanding how mammals learn to locomote and navigate.
+I am writing software for real time pose estimation in support of the lab's goal of understanding how mammals learn to locomote and navigate.
 Additionally, I am a core developer of [napari](https://github.com/napari/napari).

 Previously, I was an R&D engineer in the Bioengineering platform at the [Chan Zuckerberg Biohub](https://www.czbiohub.org/).
 At the Biohub, I built hardware and software tools to make novel measurements on biological systems.
 In particular, I led the development of the in situ transcriptomics platform.